joeldmyers/python-sandbox-2/README.md

 `None` is the general equivalent of `Null`, class `NoneType`

+To make a number variable floating type, just have a variable, like

+`x = 5.0`

 ### Syntax Error ###

 Read any syntax errors that show in the command line from bottom to top.